lyza-shyrzai/Score-Keeper-app/README.md

 The app is done as [Android Basics: User Input](https://www.udacity.com/course/android-basics-user-input--ud836) project.
 So I made it project programmatically and will introduce You what I have done overall.

 This app keeps score points in the game of chess.
-The screen is divided into two parts, which consist of:
+The screen is divided into two parts, every part consists of:

 1. Player name
 2. `TextView` that displays the score using methods `displayForPlayer1` and `displayForPlayer2`